 If you are growing Monstera in a pot, it needs the best ventilation and drainage.
 Monstera has slender roots that do not tolerate high humidity, so the soil must be loose and well-drained.
 However, there is one drawback: good drainage requires daily watering, forgetting about 2-3 days that it shows signs of wilting.
 You can mix a little more soil if you want to reduce water withdrawal.

-Dark spots on monstera leave due to lacking light
+Dark spots on Monstera leave due to lacking light

 Monstera needs full sunlight to thrive.
 Shade can cause leaves to die on the tree.
-Leaves will turn black or brown as they fall off due to lack of light.
+Leaves will turn black or brown as they fall off due to a lack of light.
 The tree will continue to shed leaves until it receives the right amount of light.

 Please find a new spot to place it to receive enough sunlight.